-Any person who files an electronic copy of a statement or report required by this Chapter after the deadline imposed by the California Political Reform Act (Government Code Section 81000 et seq.) for filing the written copy of the statement or report shall be liable in the amount of twenty-five dollars (\$25) per day after the deadline until the electronic copy is filed.
+(2) Fees for Late Electronic Filings.
+In addition to any other penalty, any person who files an electronic copy of a statement or report after the deadline imposed by this Chapter shall be liable in the amount of twenty-five dollars (\$25.00) per day after the deadline until the electronic copy or report is filed.